Rhyanz46/go-map-validator/README.md

-# simple validator using struct properties as rules
+# Simple Validator using struct properties as rules

 You can integrate with all golang framework using `http.Request` interface